 - Hood is fully insulated and shockcord-adjustable.

-- Lots and lots of pockets: 2 patch pockets, a chest pocket and 2 zippered hand pockets outside.
+- Lots and lots of pockets: 2 patch pockets, a chest pocket and 2 hand pockets outside.
 Secured zippered pocket and 2 drop-in pockets inside.

 - Button-adjustable cuffs have hidden reflective details: invert the reflective band to go incognito or leave it exposed for nighttime visiblity.